Luraminaki/CuriosComicCrawler/README.md

 # CC DL-UPSCALER

 I love [Sequential Art](https://www.collectedcurios.com/).
 But I don't always have a stable connection (And it seems the author has some issues with his server every once in a while)...
 And my sight isn't as good as it used to be...
 So I made this...
 Please bear in mind that I made this for entertaining and educative purpose only.
-Consider supporting (financially) the author of this comic if you like his work.
+Consider [supporting](https://www.patreon.com/collectedcurios) the author of this comic if you like his work.
 Just edit the `config.json` file if you want to play around with the scripts...

 ## Versions